daijiaweicb/Outdoor-Photography-Helmet-with-Physical-Condition-Monitoring/README.md

 </p>

 The project is a helmet photography platform that has real-time camera stabilization and fatigue detection.
 It is based on raspberry pi using c++ under Linux.
+The button of the Qt window could change the mode of the photography platform.
+### Mode 1 Front view capture
+1. Keep the camera at a certain elevation angle with horizontal level to record the view in front even when climbers are focusing on the road
+2. Take vedios of the view

+### Mode 2 Selfie and condition monitoring
+1. Identify the Fatigue level of users by the camera (Eye blinking)
+2. Combine pervious data with the current temperature, humidity and give advice to user
+3. Take selfie video

 #Project detail
 Hardware